Feyenoord

 I

-bought a magazine for €1.50 which I presumed was the match programme.
+bought a magazine for €1.50, which I presumed was the match programme.
 It then

 inside the stadium, but there wasn’t one around.
+I

 was in Block K with my seat costing €25.10.
-Free programmes, which doubled up for the next home game with Den Haag were on the steps
+Free programmes, which doubled up for the next home game with Den Haag, were on the steps

-once inside.
 I sheltered under the stand in one of the bars for a while as the

 and went upstairs.
+Stadion

-of a two tiered bowl with four semi permanent separate seated stands below
+of a two-tiered bowl with four semi-permanent, separate, seated stands below

 where the old velodrome once stood.
 Not that anyone sat in them!
+My brother Nick started messaging me when he saw my pictures on Facebook.

-much deliberation it seemed he’d sat right above where I was when he’d gone to
+much deliberation, it seemed he’d sat right above where I was when he’d gone to

-watch England play Holland in the World Cup Qualifier in 1993; a match he
+watch England play Holland in the World Cup Qualifier in 1993, a match he

 describes as his most frightening experience at football.
 Apparently the Dutch